hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ## Making your research reproducible

-For any experimental analysis, it is critical to keep detailed notes for the future reproduction of the experiment and for the interpretation of results.
+For any scientific experiment, it is critical to have it be reproducible.
+You want to have set youreslf up in way that if one were to use the same materials and methods of the original researcher they would reach the same end results.
+Having your work be reproducible validates the correctness and the quality of your findings.

 For laboratory work, lab notebooks allow us to organize our methods, results, and conclusions to allow for future retrieval and reproduction.
-Computational analysis requires the same diligence, but it is often easy to forget to completely document the analysis and/or interpret the results in a transparent fashion.
+These notebooks are then converted into a more concise experimental description outlined in the Methods sections of journals.
+Computational analysis requires the same diligence.
+In theory the equivalent of a lab notebook would be a detailed log of every action taken by the computer, with a note of the versions of the software being used.

+In a *Science Perspective* article from 2011, Roger Peng describes a reproduciblity spectrum.
+He states that "a study may be more or less reproducible than another depending on what data and code are made available."
+On the one end of the spectrum you have the publication of your work; on its own it is not deemed reproducible.
+Making code and data available, help make the shift towards reproducibility.
+But the big leap towards full reproduction is achieved with complete documentation of the analysis in a transparent fashion, and by providing code that is executable.

 <p align="center">
 <img src="../img/reproducibility.jpg" width="800">